A Black Family Shares Their Experience Of Adopting A White Boy And The Way Others Responded

 After the incident, she had to provide paperwork that proved Princeton was her child.

 While many would be angry about these types of experiences, Keia chooses love, the thing that brought her and Princeton together.
+She hopes her family and others like hers will be able to help break down racial barriers.

 “Love conquers all,” she said.